 Based on Vilfredo Pareto’s famous “80–20 rule” (the Pareto Principle) which states that 80% of effects come from 20% of causes, a Pareto Chart highlights the most significant causes of an effect helping focus effort on those things that can have the greatest impact.

-An external party the organisation strategically chooses to work with, to achieve common objectives and sustained mutual benefit.
+An external party the organization strategically chooses to work with, to achieve common objectives and sustained mutual benefit.

-(i) A durable working relationship between the organisation and partners, creating and sharing added value for both parties.
+(i) A durable working relationship between the organization and partners, creating and sharing added value for both parties.
 Partnerships can be formed e.g. with suppliers, distributors, educational bodies or customers.
-Strategic partnerships support the strategic objectives of the organisation in a particular way.
+Strategic partnerships support the strategic objectives of the organization in a particular way.

-(ii) A legal structure of an organisation where two or more people have agreed to cooperate with each other to advance their mutual interests and in which all partners are jointly responsible for the organisation’s liability.
+(ii) A legal structure of an organization where two or more people have agreed to cooperate with each other to advance their mutual interests and in which all partners are jointly responsible for the organization’s liability.

 Acronym for “Plan, Do, Check, Act”, a cycle designed to support continual improvement based on learning.
 Also known as the ”Deming Cycle” though it was originally conceived by his mentor, Walter Shewhart.

-All individuals employed by the organisation (full time, part-time, including volunteers), including leaders at all levels.
+All individuals employed by the organization (full time, part-time, including volunteers), including leaders at all levels.